MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nn-strmif-iambuffernegotiation.md

 req.lib: Strmiids.lib
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IAMBufferNegotiation
+ - strmif/IAMBufferNegotiation
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Strmiids.lib
  - Strmiids.dll
 api_name:
  - IAMBufferNegotiation
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IAMBufferNegotiation interface

 ## -description

 The <code>IAMBufferNegotiation</code> interface requests the number of buffers for a filter to create and size of each buffer.
 This interface can be exposed by any pin that connects using the <a href="https://docs.microsoft.com/windows/desktop/api/strmif/nn-strmif-imeminputpin">IMemInputPin</a> pin interface, but is typically exposed on the output pins of capture filters.